codidact/qpixel/docker/README.md

 docker/local-setup.sh
 ```

 Editing the `./.env` file will modify the corresponding variables used in the docker-compose.yml file but **NOT** the environment variables in the container.
 Editing the `./docker/env` file will change environment variables only in the running container.

+### Custom build config

+Our Docker setup supports custom build configurations for the uwsgi contianer via the `CLIENT_DOKERFILE` environment variable (see [compose-env](/docker/compose-env)).
+The default is `docker/Dockerfile`, which points to a preconfigured [production-like setup](/docker/Dockerfile).
+For developers who need more control over their setup, we also provide a [configuration](/docker/Dockerfile.dev) that is tailored for local development.

+To use a custom build config, change the `CLIENT_DOCKERFILE` variable in the .env file that is automatically created by [local-setup.sh](/docker/local-setup.sh) in the project root.

 ## 2. Database File
 Ensure `config/database.yml` has the username and password as defined in [docker/env](docker/env) file.
 The `config/database.yml` should already be gitignored.